swiftlang/swift/docs/Generics.rst

 conformance provides both documentation for the user of EmployeeList and checking for the author and future maintainers of EmployeeList.

-Any nominal type (such as a oneof, struct, or class) can be specified to conform to one or more protocols in this manner.
+Any nominal type (such as a union, struct, or class) can be specified to conform to one or more protocols in this manner.
 Additionally, a typealias can be specified to conform to one or more protocols, e.g.,::